 Drupal 7 end-of-life frequently asked questions

-Drupal’s popular “7” version is reaching its end-of-life next year.
-But what happens if you’re still using it for your website?
+Drupal’s popular “7” version is reaching its end-of-life in 2025.
+But what does that mean if you’re still using it for your website?

 Still, organisations that haven’t yet moved from Drupal 7 have options, depending on their needs, and the appetite for investment.
 These are the questions that we are asked frequently about staying on Drupal 7: